 quarter

-Figure 6 Cummulative Multiplier as a function of the horizon for the three policies.
-Policies are implemented during a recession with AD effect active.
+Figure 6 Cumulative multiplier as a function of the horizon for the three policies

+Note: Policies are implemented during a recession with AD effect active.

-the aggregate demand effects in place, goes down over time.
+the aggregate demand effects in place—goes down over time.
 In response to the now declining expected path for income over the two years during which the tax cut remains in place, consumption also declines, albeit at a slightly slower pace.
-Following the end of the policy, the savings stock in the model with aggregate demand effects is high and consumption remains significantly elevated through the period shown.
+Following the end of the policy, the savings stock in the model with aggregate demand effects is high, and consumption remains significantly elevated through the period shown.

 Multipliers

-In this section we compare the fiscal multipliers across the three stimulus policies.
+In this section, we compare the fiscal multipliers across the three stimulus policies.
 Specifically, we employ the cumulative multiplier, which captures the ratio between the net present value (NPV) of stimulated consumption up to horizon t and the full-horizon NPV of the cost of the policy.
-We thus define the cumulative multiplier up to horizon t as:
+We thus define the cumulative multiplier up to horizon t as

 ,

 where ∆C is the additional aggregate consumption spending up to time t in the policy scenario relative to the baseline and ∆G is the total government expenditure caused by the policy.
-The net present value of a variable Xt is given by NPV (t,X) =
+The NPV of a variable Xt is given by NPV (t,X) =

 .